phoenixframework/phoenix/0_overview.md

 - The Router
   - parses incoming requests and dispatches to the correct controller/action, passing parameters as needed
   - provides helpers to generate route paths or urls to resources
+- The Endpoint
+  - handles all aspects of requests up until the beginning of our applications
 - Controllers
   - provide functions called actions to handle requests
   - Actions